The International Arbitration Review: Portugal

 i Developments affecting international arbitration

-A proposal for a new law regarding corporate arbitration, which provides for special rules applicable to arbitrations involving litigation between companies and partners, is in the formal hearing stage.
-The future approval of this law will improve the resolution of corporate disputes.
+Although a proposal for a new law regarding corporate arbitration, which provides for special rules applicable to arbitrations involving litigation between companies and partners, has been presented by the Portuguese Arbitration Association in 2016, that proposal hasn't been yet approved by the Portuguese state.
+The future approval of this law could improve the resolution of corporate disputes.

 ii Arbitration developments in local courts